tanghui315/speakr-app/README.md

 *   **Advanced ASR Integration:** Added support for ASR endpoints using the [`onerahmet/openai-whisper-asr-webservice`](https://github.com/ahmetoner/whisper-asr-webservice) package.
 This integration is necessary for the speaker diarization feature.
 *   **Speaker Diarization:** Identify and label different speakers in your recordings. **Note: This feature requires the ASR Webservice method with the `whisperx` engine.**
 *   **Speaker Auto-Detection:** When using speaker diarization, the system can automatically attemtpt to detect participant names based on the transcript, so you don't have to specify it manually.
+*   **Clickable Timestamps:** Each transcribed sentence now includes a timestamp.
+Clicking it will jump the audio player to that specific point in the recording, making it easier to identify speakers and verify transcription accuracy.
 *   **Intuitive Speaker Labeling:** A new, more intuitive interface for identifying and labeling speakers.
 *   **Transcription Reprocessing:** A new "Reprocess" button allows you to re-run transcription with different settings (e.g., to add diarization).
 *   **Speaker Identification:** A new modal helps you name speakers, with highlighting for clarity.
 You can also automatically identify speakers using an LLM.
 *   **Saved Speaker Profiles:** Save identified speakers for auto-completion in future transcriptions.
 View and manage them on your Account page.
 *   **Enhanced Summaries:** Summarization now includes user context (name, title) and allows for custom prompts.
+*   **Streaming Chat Responses:** The chat interface now streams responses token-by-token, providing a more interactive and responsive experience.
+*   **UI Preferences Saved:** Your preferences for audio volume and transcription view (simple vs. bubble) are now saved locally in your browser and automatically applied on your next visit.
+*   **Last Viewed Recording:** The application now remembers the last recording you viewed and will take you there directly when you revisit the page.
+*   **Performance Tracking:** The processing time for transcriptions is now tracked and displayed, giving you insight into the performance of your setup.

 ## Features